-In a large pot over medium heat, cook the onions and garlic in the oil for about 5 minutes, until they become soft and translucent.
-Add the rest of the vegetables and cook for about 10 minutes, until they soften.
+- In a large pot over medium heat, cook the onions in the oil for about 5 minutes, until they become soft and translucent.
+Add the garlic, peppers, zucchini, and squash and cook for about 10 minutes, until they soften.

 - Add the tomatoes, sauce, beans, stock, and spices.
 Bring to a boil and then reduce heat.
 Let simmer for half an hour or longer.

 - Serve hot, garnished with chopped avocado and scallions